Wyatt-Cox-student/SDEV265-Project/README.md

 work on getting images pulled from thegamesdb.net

 # style ideas
-search, clear, and back buttons grey background, black outline, and red text.
+search, clear, and back buttons grey background, black outline, and red text. (done)

-filters (buttons) on side white text on black background 0 border.
+filters (buttons) on side white text on black background 0 border. (done)

 limit 20 per page and have multiple pages you can click through like google?